deomsh/FATLFN/README.md

 ### SCREENSHOTS

-All Examples from the 'help' of command-line script 'FATLFN.G4B':
+Contains all Examples from the 'help' of command-line script 'FATLFN.G4B':

 ![FATLFN G4B all examples](https://github.com/user-attachments/assets/995832fa-c03b-4c70-a3d6-6135e47070a5)